ctrlcccv/ctrlcccv.github.io/content/code-en/2025-06-12-javascript-callback/index.md

 ---
 title: >
-    Understanding JavaScript Callback Functions: A Beginner's Guide
+    What is a Callback in JS: Functions That Wait

 description: >
-    Learn the concept of callback functions and how to use them in practice.
-Master callbacks, the core of asynchronous programming in JavaScript.
+    Learn JavaScript callback functions and their role in asynchronous programming with practical examples.

 slug: 2025-06-12-javascript-callback
 date: 2025-06-12 00:00:00+0000